Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

 Restart your PC after running the above commands.
-Following that, your scanner should work fine.
+Following that, your scanner start working on Windows.

 Outdated or malfunctioning drivers can also prevent Windows 11 from connecting with your scanner.
 In most cases, you can resolve the issue by updating the driver.